Ledger Hardware Wallets New Zealand

 With the Ledger wallet, your private keys are stored internally on the device itself, never leaving your hardware wallet.
 When you wish to make a transaction, you plug it into your phone or computer, launch the Ledger program, and create the transaction from in there.
 Once you’ve configured the transaction on your computer/phone, your Ledger will prompt you to manually approve the transaction, by holding down a button for about 5 seconds.

-After confirming the transaction from your Ledger, approving the transaction with your private keys, it will immediately start being processed by the network.
+After confirming the transaction from your Ledger Wallet, approving the transaction with your private keys, it will immediately start being processed by the network.

 This is unlike software wallets where you execute your transactions from the one program.